waywardphilosopher/parami/content/docs/knowing.md

 #### About the Readings
-*Braiding Sweetgrass* moves between two different ways of knowing: American indigenous Potawatomi perspectives, and modern scientific perspecdtives.
+*Braiding Sweetgrass* moves between two different ways of knowing: American indigenous Potawatomi perspectives, and modern scientific perspectives.
 The book was first published in 2013, and has become increasingly widely-read.
 The book is interesting because its author is both a member of the Citizen Potawatomi Nation, and also a plant scientist.
-So she braids together these two perspectives to ask what it means to know, and to explore the power and limits of science.
+So she braids together these two perspectives to ask what it means to know, and to explore the power and limits of science

 Shelley's *Frankenstein* needs no introduction.
 It is one of the most famous monster stories in the history of the world!
 But it is also a parable about science and the quest for knowledge.
 The book exists in two versions — the 1818 version and the 1831 version.
 We're going to read the latter.